Scr4tch587/newhacks2025/README.md

-# New Hacks 2025 Submission
+# New Hacks 2025 Submission: Waypost

 ### The Problem